Overview of Government

 Estimated daily time for American Literature: Student: 1 hr.

-Choose your Sonlight 400 curriculum
+Two ways to choose your Sonlight Level 400 curriculum

 Put together a customized program OR select the recommended everything-you-need package.
 Compare your choices and pick the path you want.
 Either way, a wonderful adventure in learning awaits you and your family.